mcisback/x-user-script-manager/README.md

 # x-user-script-manager
 X is a simple and effective user script manager for UNIX and Bash Environments

+## Optional Dependencies
+    tree -> for viewing directory better
+    highlight or pygmentize -> for syntax highlighting when seeing a template or user script

 ## Installation

     git clone https://github.com/mcisback/x-user-script-manager.git